hadley/adv-r/Data-structures.md

 When combining by column, the rows must match (or match with vector recycling), when combining by rows, the columns must match.
 If you want to combine data frames that may not have all the same rows, see `plyr::rbind.fill()`

-It's a common mistake to try and create a data frame by `cbind()`ing vectors together:
+It's a common mistake to try and create a data frame by `cbind()`ing vectors together.
+This doesn't work because `cbind()` will create a matrix unless one of the arguments is already a data frame.
+Instead use `data.frame()` directly:

 ```R
 bad <- data.frame(cbind(a = 1:2, b = c("a", "b")))